Vontux/raspberry-image-viewer/README.md

 Todo
 ----
-* Finalize testing ton confirm this all works.
+* Finalize testing to confirm this all works.